 “A wow first impression doubles the chances of a booking being made.” – Morgan Stanley

 The influence of Influencer marketing is not untraceable, despite amateurs in the industry shying away from revenue tracking.
 Moreover, word-of-mouth recommendation generates an average of $6 ROI per $1 spent.

 We have therefore created full reporting functionality, ultimately eradicating any ambiguity around the value hotels receive from partnering with the right Influencers.

 Our reports include: Earned Media Value, ROI multiples and CPM (cost per 1000 impressions) values.
 You can share this data with relevant team members (GM, Revenue Management, marketing, reservations etc.) at the click of a button, providing relevant and real ROI metrics about your venue’s Influencer efforts.

-The most successful client campaigns not only use unsold inventory to bring in Influencers, but they can also allocate some inventory as “room off” so revenue management’s occupancy levels aren’t affected.
+The most successful client campaigns not only use unsold inventory to bring in Influencers, but they can also allocate some of the inventory as “room off” so revenue management’s occupancy levels aren’t affected.
 This also resolves any potential conflict between revenue manager KPIs and marketing/PR KPIs.

 Reaching more relevant customers, engaging with them, inspiring them and relating to them is now trackable, so don’t compromise…and no matter whether EBITDA or RevPar are your focus, ultimately both benefit with the right Influencer strategy using Influencers aligned with your property’s brand…